Winner (band): Endorsements

-Winner has worked with numerous brands, including NII, Fanta, Adidas, Elite, Pizza Etang, Ellesse, Café DropTop, Oreo, and De Medicotem.
+Winner has worked with brands: NII, Fanta, Adidas, Elite, Pizza Etang, Ellesse, Café DropTop, Oreo, and De Medicotem.
 They have also participated in promotional campaigns for 8Seconds, Calvin Klein, the Korean Culture and Information Service (KOCIS), and Kiehl's, and collaborated with the mobile gaming platform, Dancevil.

-The act has designed products for several of their brand campaigns, as well as recorded commercial jingles.
-In 2018 and 2019, the members of Winner designed Kiehl's product labels for its "Nature and the City" environmental campaign, Café Droptop's exclusive products and merchandise, and Adidas' t-shirts for its "Seoul Pack" project.
-In 2019, Winner sang the Korean rendition of Oreo's "We are Oreo People" for its commercial.

-In 2016, they were selected as an "icon of all time" for the most memorable school uniform commercial for their work with Elite.
-In 2017, Ellesse generated ₩14 billion for their year-end sales, increasing its revenue by 160% in comparison to its prior year.
-Furthermore, a boost in younger customers was also observed, alongside inquires from Asia, resulting in discussions to export their Korean products to its headquarters across the continent.
-That same year, 8Seconds's padded coats experienced an influx of sales, selling over 6,000 pieces in two weeks.
+In 2016, Winner was cited as the most memorable school uniform commercial endorser of the year for their work with Elite.
+In 2017, Ellesse generated ₩14 billion for their year-end sales.
+According to Newsis, the co-branded 8Seconds x Winner 'Good Luck Padding' jacket sold over 6,000 units within two weeks of its release.
 In 2018, Talk Talk Korea garnered its most participants in its history since its launch in 2014.
-That same year, Café Droptop cited the popularity their product collaborations with Winner received and the long lines the café experienced.
-In 2019, the band was credited for the expansion of Oreo's commercial, which aired in eight additional countries.
-In 2020, De Medicotem's sales for its "Seven Hydro Zenith Mask" rose.

 Philanthropy

-The charitable organizations which Winner actively donates to include: Mapo District Office, Korea Animal Rights Advocates (KARA), Cheolsan Social Welfare Center, Seoul Food Bank, and Coal Bank.
-At their fan meeting "WWIC 2018", they supplied 5.95 tons of rice and 100 kilograms of animal feed along with 35.865 tons of rice, 2,840 packets of ramen, 48 cans of powdered milk, 1.604 tons of animal feed, 20 kilograms of cat food, 1,290 eggs, and 180 briquettes with the band's fan club, to youth protection facilities, single mothers, and the elderly.
+The charitable organizations that Winner has contributed to include: Mapo District Office, Korea Animal Rights Advocates (KARA), Cheolsan Social Welfare Center, Seoul Food Bank, and Coal Bank.
+At their fan meeting "WWIC 2018", they worked with the band's fan club to supply shipments of food to youth protection facilities, single mothers, and the elderly.
 The band has also donated profits attained through merchandise sales to KARA.
-Winner has donated goods to several charity events, including the "Creating a Better World With Stars" in 2014, where proceeds were donated to Good Neighbors, a humanitarian organization that helps single mothers and child welfare, "Made In Heaven" in 2019, organized by Sean of Jinusean and his wife Jung Hye-young, where profits were used to cover the care expenses of 100 children, the "SAC Pet Festival" bazaar, and "Flower Response (花答)" in 2020, held by Big Bang's Taeyang, where proceeds were donated to Love Snail Charity, a social welfare organization dedicated to help provide cochlear implants and hearing aids to those in need.
+Winner has donated goods to several charity events, including the "Creating a Better World With Stars" in 2014, where proceeds were donated to Good Neighbors, a humanitarian organization that helps single mothers and child welfare, "Made In Heaven" in 2019, organized by Sean of Jinusean and his wife, Jung Hye-young, where profits were used to cover the care expenses of 100 children, the "SAC Pet Festival" bazaar, and "Flower Response (花答)" in 2020, held by Big Bang's Taeyang, where proceeds were donated to Love Snail Charity, a social welfare organization dedicated to help provide cochlear implants and hearing aids to those in need.